qball1809/App-Store/Beta-V3.md

 ### Credits

-If you sign up for the beta, you will me mentioned in the credits page of WebTools, with your Plex form NickName
+If you sign up for the beta, you will be mentioned in the credits page of WebTools, with your Plex form NickName, unless you opt. out of that